Remote Education Provision

 Our Remote Curriculum: What is taught to pupils at home.

 Our aim is to move remote learning immediately in the event of a whole school or partial closure.
 However, on occasions, the first day or two of remote learning may differ slightly in order to put in place all necessary actions to prepare for a longer period of remote teaching.

 Pupils and parents will be sent details of the daily live lessons via our eSchools platform.

-Children will be taught with the same curriculum remotely as we do in school, wherever possible and appropriate.
+Children will be taught the same curriculum remotely as we do in school, wherever possible and appropriate.
 However, we may have to make some minor adaptations in some subjects as we are aware for children may not have access to the specialist resources needed at home.

 Our remote curriculum combines both live lessons and independent learning tasks.
 A daily live lesson will take place for pupils from Nursery to Year 6 where teachers will teach the content needed for pupils to access the daily independent tasks at home.
 Live lessons allow children to continue with their planned sequence of learning, as well as providing the opportunity for staff to assess whether pupils have understood the learning and for children to ask questions to clarify their learning.